The Ice Storm (1997)

 Ben Hood: Jesus!
 Enough, alright?
 Paul... roll?

-Janey Carver: Ben, you're boring me.
+Janey Carver: You're boring me.
 I have a husband.
-I don't have a need for another one.
+I don't particularly feel the need for another.

 Philip Edwards: Sometimes the shepherd needs the comfort of the sheep.